Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] L = || y - y^ ||22
 - [ ] L = || y - y^ ||22 + constant

-`//You are trying to minimize the binary cross entropy loss over the training set..`
+**Explanation**: You are trying to minimize the binary cross entropy loss over the training set..

-### Q102.
+#### Q102.
 You want to create a machine learning algorithm that finds the top 100 people who have shared photographs of themselves on social media.
 What is the best machine learning method to use?

 - [ ] reinforcement learning
 - [x] binary classification
 - [ ] K-nearest neighbor
 - [ ] unsupervised learning

-### Q103.
+#### Q103.
 The famous data scientist Andrew Ng has been quoted as saying, "Applied machine learning is basically feature engineering."
 What is feature engineering?

 - [ ] scraping new features from web data
 - [x] creating new variables by combining and modifying the original variables
 - [ ] designing innovative new user features to add to software
 - [ ] using deep learning to find features in the data

-### Q104.
+#### Q104.
 In the context of calculus, what is df/dx?

 - [ ] the prediction function
 - [x] the derivative of f of x
 - [ ] the derivative of x
 - [ ] equivalent to f divided by x

-### Q105.
+#### Q105.
 What is a well-designed/well-fitted model?

 - [ ] one that has been trained and tested with the same data
 - [x] one that has a high degree of accuracy and is able to accurately predict results
 - [ ] one that has been trained with labeled training data
 - [ ] one that has been trained with an exhaustive set of all conditions and permutations in the training data

-### Q106. **\_**-based collaborative filtering occurs when a person is recommended an item similar to an item they have purchased.
+#### Q106. **\_**-based collaborative filtering occurs when a person is recommended an item similar to an item they have purchased.

 - [ ] History
 - [x] Item
 - [ ] Similarity
 - [ ] Purchase

-### Q107.
+#### Q107.
 Fill in the blanks: Two multivariate imputer techniques are the **\_** imputer and the **\_** imputer.

 - [ ] supervised, unsupervised
 - [x] iterative, KNN
 - [ ] similarity, regressive
 - [ ] normalized, scaled

-### Q108.
+#### Q108.
 You are working on a regression model using the Keras library.
 What method on the Model class do you use to train the model?

 - [ ] predict
 - [ ] compile
 - [x] fit
 - [ ] get_weights

-### Q109.
+#### Q109.
 What is the goal of regularization in the K nearest neighbors algorithm?

 - [ ] normalizing the data points so they can be compared with each other
 - [ ] using a straight line model to make predictions based on training data
 - [ ] finding the slope of the line that represents the model
 - [x] making the decision boundaries more regular

-### Q110.
+#### Q110.
 If there is no trend between two variables x and y, we say that there is a **\_** connection between x and y.

 - [ ] linear
 - [ ] exponential